 Are you married to your job … or going through the motions?

-There is a fine line between being engaged and being consumed by work.
+If you live to work, you may be crossing that fine line between being engaged and being consumed by work.
 When passion becomes preoccupation — when a disproportionate amount of your time, thoughts and energy are devoted to your career — your work-life balance can be threatened.
+On the flip side, when you work to live, you miss out on the rich sense of fulfillment that a meaningful career can elicit.

 Donna loves her career.
-Her workday starts hours before she walks into the office and ends hours after she leaves for the day.
+Her workday starts hours before she walks into the office and ends hours after she leaves for the day, epitomizing a live-to-work lifestyle.

 Her husband often refers to her job as “the other man” in her life.
 And he’s only half-joking.
 According to Donna, her husband has trouble understanding why she can’t turn off her phone after a certain hour, refrain from responding to texts while she’s watching TV, or silence her email notifications during family time.